bakkerthehacker/bramqp/doc/Content.md

 # Content

 When sending a message, the message body is sent separately as content.
-It is sent to a class, but only the `basic` class supports content.
-Content is sent after a method that uses it, such as `basic.publish`.
+It is sent to a class, and usually is sent after a method that uses it, such as
+`basic.publish`.

 To send content to the server, simply call `content`.